puppetlabs/puppetdb/documentation/configure.markdown

 deprecated method also holds an extra database connection open during the initial phase of the response.
 In newer versions (since 7.0.0), the default is `false`.

+### `PDB_GC_QUERY_BULLDOZER_TIMEOUT_MS`

+Controls how many milliseconds (by default 5 minutes) PuppetDB GC will wait for the query bulldozer thread it spawns to be cleaned up before logging an error.
+When set to `0` the query bulldozer thread is disabled and PuppetDB GC will wait in line to get the AccessExclusiveLock it needs to drop partitioned tables.